Figplug/ghost-legacy/README.md

 - Clone the repository.
 - `npm install` installs all the dependencies.
-- `npm build` builds and bundles the plugin.
+- `npm run build` builds and bundles the plugin.
 - Import manifest into Figma and test.

 ### Contribution